v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 9. On the **Stay signed in?** dialog box, select the **Don’t show this again** check box and then select **Yes.** On the **Save password** diaglog box that appears, select **Never**.

 10. If a **Welcom to your new Office, MOD** window appears, there's no option to close it.
-Instead, select the right arrow icon (**>**) three times to page through this messaging window.
+Instead, select the right arrow icon (**>**) three times (actually, two times and then the final time it's a check mark) to page through this messaging window.

 11. In the **Find more apps** window that appears, select the **X** in the upper right-hand corner of the window to close it.